nawalgao/ScalableBGO/README.md

 2. GP-MLE + Constant Liar Strategy
 3. GP-MLE with crude user defined EI
 4. Neural Network with last layer Bayesian (still under progress)

+I am currently working on Neural Networks with last layer as a Bayesian layer.
+However, I am facing few difficulties related to it.
+These problems are as follows:

+1. Uncertainity quantification in case of LLBNN seems to be dependent on the number of epochs I am running.
+Is it the problem with the model as a whole or is there a bug in my code?